sokorototo/fuckbrain/README.md

 * If input **`Iterator`** finishes all further input prompts default to **`0`**
 * Outputs `String` values by default.
 Input

-> These are for the **Machine.InstructionSet** default libraries, you can obviously create your own instruction set from bottom to top with vastly different rules.
+> These are for the default **Machine.InstructionSet**, you can obviously create your own instruction set from bottom to top with vastly different rules.

 ---